 - Twitter handle: @askRodney .

 - SvelteKit runs load functions before rendering a client page.
-That makes them the ideal place to pull in data from your server endpoint in many cases. fetch is available whether your load function is in a +page.js or a +page.server.js (and TypeSciprt equivalents).
-Take a look at video for a real-life use case.
+That makes them the ideal place to pull in data from your server endpoint in many cases. fetch is available whether your load function is in a +page.js or a +page.server.js (and TypeScript equivalents).
+Have a look at the video for a real-life use case.

 How is the fetch API different to using axios? #

 - It might make sense to use fetch over axios in SvelteKit projects, as fetch is already included.
 That said, there are a few differences, although for the most part, axios and fetch work in the same way.
 With axios, you can send objects in the data field, and they are converted to a string automatically by the package, ready for including in the request.
 With fetch, you just wrap your object in a JSON.stringify() call, and it goes in the body field, rather than data.
 A second difference is in accessing JSON received in a response.
 With axios, the object is accessible via the data field on the resolved promised that is returned by the initial axios call.
 With fetch, you access the data by calling a json() method on the resolved promise.
 That method call itself returns a new promise, so be sure to let it resolve before attempting to read the embedded JSON.

 How do await blocks work in Svelte? #